 The session held on March 26, 2025, concerning the female suspect, was focused on reviewing the status of her criminal case and discussing her ongoing detention.

-The suspect is a Moroccan national, who has been detained for over ten months while facing charges linked to her involvement with ISIS.
+The suspect is a Dutch citizen, who has been detained for over ten months while facing charges linked to her involvement with ISIS.
 During the session, the court assessed various aspects of the ongoing investigation and legal proceedings.
 The judge clarified the purpose of the session as a review of the case’s progress, confirming that the file now comprises 1831 pages of documentation.
 The session also included discussions on the status of key investigative actions, including the examination of her digital presence, particularly her Facebook account, which has yielded crucial evidence.
 Additional international cooperation was noted, with witnesses in Denmark and a potential testimony from England, whose cooperation is awaited.
 Furthermore, experts were consulted regarding ideological factors, such as the concept of martyrdom, as part of the case’s progression.

 The defense counsel for the suspect formally requested the suspension of her client’s provisional detention due to her deteriorating health and familial circumstances.
 They argued that her chronic medical conditions, which have worsened during her detention, require specialist treatment unavailable in the detention facility.
 Additionally, her family is facing severe health crises, which the Defense counsel presented as grounds for her release on the condition that she resides with her ill mother.